Charles-Chrismann/pie-mint/README.md

 We’re also considering a virtual locker room—a 3D room in the app where runners can view their past race rewards: bibs, medals, t-shirts, etc.

+A tool to help find close other runners for carpooling.

 ## Challenges

 We’re aware that the project will face several obstacles, and we’re actively exploring solutions.